 Provisional admission in the categories described above may be granted to a student who does not meet all requirements at the time of application, but demonstrates exceptional promise.
-Please contact the Admission's Office for details.
+Please contact the Office of Admissions at admissions@cleary.edu or 517.338.3330 for details.